-- 5. Assessment and periodic reassessment of individual needs, to determine the need for any medical, educational, social or other services.
+- 5. Assessment and periodic reassessment of individual needs, to determine the need for any medical, educational, social, or other services.
 The assessment activities include the following: - a.
 Taking client history. - b.
-Identifying the needs of the individual and completing related documentation.
+Identifying the needs of the individual and completing related documentation. - c.
+Gathering information from other sources, such as family members, medical providers, social workers, and educators (if necessary) to form a complete assessment of the eligible recipient.